tekumara/notes/ssh-agent.md

 If ssh produces this error then it may be because ssh-agent has provided > 5 identities before the correct one and ssh gives up.

-Add the following to your `.ssh/config` so that ssh only uses the authentication identity files configured in the ssh config file, even if ssh-agent offers more identities.
+Add the following to your `.ssh/config` so that ssh only uses the authentication identity files configured in the ssh config file, and not any of ssh-agent's identities.

 ```
 Host *